purelabio/guideline/general.md

 * Prefer immutability by default, create-once, assign-once, use-once.
 * Make zero values useful.
 * Copy-paste is unavoidable, but the only acceptable unit of copy-paste is a single expression, preferably a single function call.
-* Prefer synchronize code over asynchronize.
+* Prefer sync code over async.
-* Only per one name (term) for each thing.
+* One action, one concept.
+  * One thing should perform one action.
+  * Its name should contain only one term.
+  * When a name contains multiple terms, it's a signal that you should break it up.